 He was born in Barbados, the son of a planter, and came to Florida in 1807 when the state still belonged to Spain.
-He settled in the area between Cape Canaveral and New Smyrna and planted groves in the area including much of north Merritt Island.
+He settled in the area between Cape Canaveral and New Smyrna Beach and planted groves in the area including much of north Merritt Island.
 He is in the Florida Citrus Hall of Fame and acknowledged as the father of the famous Indian River Fruit industry.

 ALFRED I. DUPONT